-How an R Wunderkind Became a D Darling at the Chamber of Commerce
+How GOP Wunderkind Became Dem Darling at Chamber of Commerce

 The recent endorsement of 23 House Democrats in swing districts by the Chamber of Commerce is bringing newfound scrutiny to the business group, especially from top Republican lawmakers.

-Bradley, the Chamber’s Executive Vice President and Chief Policy Officer, is said to be behind the string of Democrat endorsements — a move that would have been considered unheard of more than two decades ago.
+Bradley, the Chamber’s executive vice president and chief policy officer, is said to be behind the string of Democrat endorsements — a move that would have been considered unheard of more than two decades ago.

 In 1994, Coburn had been elected as part of the Republican Revolution, regarded in a similar light to today’s Rep. Jim Jordan (R-OH), that is, a thorn in the side of the Democrats and, oftentimes, the Republican establishment.
 Bradley became a part of that well-oiled machine.